rclone/rclone/docs/content/docs.md

 be backed up to `file-2019-01-01.txt`.
 This can be helpful to make sure the suffixed files can still be opened.

+If a file has two (or more) extensions and the second (or subsequent) extension is recognised as a valid mime type, then the suffix will go before that extension.
+So `file.tar.gz` would be backed up to `file-2019-01-01.tar.gz` whereas `file.badextension.gz` would be backed up to `file.badextension-2019-01-01.gz`.

 ### --syslog ###

 On capable OSes (not Windows or Plan9) send all log output to syslog.